 You will need to decide how much documentation, design, and analysis efforts are enough.
 Draw a line below which you do not go, regardless of the project’s size or proximity of deadlines.

 If your processes today are messy, invest some time to improve them.
-Make sure you have templates ready, knowledge shared and propagated between teams, and your people are clear on what the development lifecycle consists of.
+Make sure you have templates ready, knowledge shared and propagated between teams, and your people clear on the development lifecycle.

 Avoid cheap and empty slogans like “we don’t have time”.
 Root out the problems that prevent you from finding the time to generate quality work.